-The dropping of litter can cause many problems for both local authorities and local residents situated in certain areas.
-Accordingly there is much legislation put in place to combat this environmental problem.
+More than two million pieces of litter are dropped in the UK every day, according to the Symphony Environmental Study 2005.
+The dropping of litter can cause many problems for both local authorities and local residents.
+Accordingly, there is legislation in place to combat this environmental problem.

 What is meant by litter?

 Litter is waste that has been dropped improperly, without consent in a public place.
 It can include anything from sweet wrappers to bin liners; from household waste to cigarette ends.

 Offences of dropping litter

 The Environmental Protection Act 1990 (EPA 1990), s 87, makes it an offence to throw down, drop or otherwise deposit and then leave, litter in any place in the open air.

 The Clean Neighbourhoods and Environment Act 2005 (CNEA 2005), s 27, amends the offence to include in the definition of litter discarded ends of cigarettes, cigars and the remains of other products designed for chewing.
 It also extended the powers of local authorities to tackle littering.